Jadur Bashi

 Jadur Bashi (যাদুর বাঁশি) is a 1977 Bengali romantic film directed by Abdul Latif Bachchu.
-Story, screenplay and dialogue written by Ahmed Zaman Chowdhury.
-Apu Sarwar has played the main character in the film.
-Along with Suchorita, Razzak, Bulbul Ahmed, ATM Shamsuzzaman in the supporting roles.
+Story, screenplay and dialogue were written by Ahmed Zaman Chowdhury.
+Apu Sarwar has played the main character in the film along with Suchorita, Razzak, Bulbul Ahmed, ATM Shamsuzzaman in the supporting roles.
 The film won the Bangladesh National Film Awards in three categories.